Management Plan 2022 - 2031

-We undertook community consultation in February 2019, supported by the Forestry Commission Scotland and advised by our friends from Anagach Woods Trust.
-You can find the full report [here] and in summary:
+- Early consultation work: We first undertook community consultation in February 2019, supported by the Forestry Commission Scotland and advised by our friends from Abriachan Woods Trust.
+You can find the full report here.